biostatLu/MAGIC/README.md

 # Required input data
 MAGIC requires two types of input data:

-SNP-level summary ststistics of two populations in terms of effect size and their standard error as inputs.
+SNP-level summary ststistics of two populations in terms of effect size and their standard error are required as inputs.

+r0 means the correlation between   and   for a set of SNPs that are not associated with the trait in neither population.

 # Example